Volunteer on The Ridgeway

 We are currently looking for volunteers in the following roles:

 We are looking for volunteers to adopt one of the following stretches of The Ridgeway.
-Volunteers need to be able to walk their section to check for problems and changes once every 3 months and after extreme weather conditions, and then use our online reporting website to tell us about what issues they have seen.
+Volunteers need to be able to walk their section to check for problems and changes once every 3 months and after extreme weather conditions, and then use our online reporting website to tell us about the issues they have seen.
 We particularly welcome volunteers who live or work locally to these sections because it minimises travel costs and carbon.
 Please see the Volunteer Information Pack below for details about monitoring and volunteering with us.

 Our newsletter/task diary has a list of all forthcoming tasks on The Ridgeway National Trail and is sent to all volunteers who register onto the scheme.